Gichohi-Simon/Gichohi-Simon/README.md

 ### Hi there 👋
 My name is Simon Gichohi A software developer, i like building cool web apps and great ui's.
-For frontend i prefer using React and Typescript while for backend my go tool is node js. feel free to hit me up for freelance work or just to talk.
+For frontend i prefer using React and Typescript while for backend my go tool is node js.

 ##ABOUT ME